CryptoRodeo/boar-lang/README.md

 # monke-lang
 *"Return To Monke 🐒"*

-Go-based language interpreter for a toy programming language
+Go-based language interpreter for a toy programming language called "monke"